 Credit risk arises from the possibility that debtors may be unable to fulfill their commitments.
 For a financial asset, this is typically the gross carrying amount, net of any amounts offset and any impairment losses.
 The Association has credit policies to address credit risk on accounts receivable, which may include the analysis of the financial position of the debtor and review of credit limits.
 The Association may review credit history before establishing credit and reviews credit performance.
 An allowance for doubtful accounts or other impairment provisions are established based upon factors surrounding credit risk, historical trends and other information.
-No allowance for doubtful accounts has been recorded.
+An allowance for doubtful accounts of \$nil (2020 - \$4,172) has been recorded as at December 31, 2021.